-Meeting of: Cabinet Date of Meeting: Monday, 22 November 2021 Relevant Scrutiny Committee: Homes and Safe Communities Report Title: Disposal of a Small Parcel of Housing Owned Land at Barry Road, Barry.
-Purpose of Report: To seek Cabinet approval to dispose of a small parcel of non-operational housing land suitable for use incidental to the enjoyment of the adjacent dwelling house only (as identified at Appendix A) Report Owner: Cabinet Member for Housing and Building Services Responsible Officer: Miles Punter - Director of Environment and Housing Carys Lord, Head of Finance.
-Elected Member and Officer Consultation: Committee Reports; Legal Services; Mike Ingram, Head of Housing; Nick Jones, Operational Manager, Housing Policy Framework: This report is consistent with the Policy Framework and Budget and is a matter for Executive decision by Cabinet
+Cabinet Monday, 28 February 2022 Homes and Safe Communities Disposal of a Small Parcel of Housing Owned Land at Gelli Garn Cottages.
+To seek Cabinet approval to dispose of a small parcel of non-operational housing land suitable for use incidental to the enjoyment of the adjacent dwelling house only (as identified at Appendix A) Cabinet Member for Housing and Building Services Miles Punter - Director of Environment and Housing Interim Head of Finance.
+Committee Reports; Legal Services; Mike Ingram, Head of Housing; Nick Jones, Operational Manager, Housing This report is consistent with the Policy Framework and Budget and is a matter for Executive decision by Cabinet